Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Classical waves

-In the classical view, light is understood as electromagnetic waves propagating through empty space at the speed of light.
-These waves consist of oscillating electric and magnetic fields, oriented at right angles to each other and to the direction of propagation.
-This wave-like behaviour explains phenomena such as reflection, refraction, polarisation, and interference.
-Classical electromagnetism does not address photons, the quantum mechanical particle aspect of light.
+In the classical view, light is understood as electromagnetic waves propagating through space in a vacuum at the “speed of light”.
+These waves consist of oscillating electric and magnetic fields, oriented perpendicular (at right angles) to each other and the direction of propagation.
+This wave-like behaviour explains classical wave phenomena such as reflection, refraction, polarisation, and interference.
+Classical electromagnetism does not address photons, which are central to the quantum mechanical understanding of light.

 Deterministic nature of interactions

 In classical electromagnetism, interactions between charged particles and fields are deterministic.
-Maxwell’s equations allow precise predictions of how electric and magnetic fields behave and the forces they exert.
+This means that Maxwell’s equations allow precise predictions of how electric and magnetic fields behave and the forces they exert.

 The term “deterministic” signifies that, given a system’s initial conditions, its future state can be accurately predicted.
 This implies that events unfold as inevitable consequences of preceding conditions, with no inherent randomness.